Setting the Amazon Web Services Region for the Amazon SDK for Java 2.x - Amazon SDK for Java 2.x

 The Lambda container sets this environment variable.

-• If the SDK finds the region property in both files for the same profile (including the default profile), the SDK uses the value in the shared credentials file.
+The default profile is the active profile unless overridden by AWS_PROFILE environment variable or aws.profile JVM system property.
+If the SDK finds the region property in both files for the same profile (including the default profile), the SDK uses the value in the shared credentials file.

-4. The SDK attempts to use the Amazon EC2 instance metadata service (IMDS) to determine the Region of the currently running Amazon EC2 instance.
+5. The SDK attempts to use the Amazon EC2 instance metadata service (IMDS) to determine the Region of the currently running Amazon EC2 instance.

 • For greater security, you should disable the SDK from attempting to use version 1 of IMDS.
 You use the same setting to disable version 1 that are described in the Securely acquire IAM role credentials section.

-5. If the SDK still hasn’t found a Region by this point, client creation fails with an exception.
+6. If the SDK still hasn’t found a Region by this point, client creation fails with an exception.

-Check for service availability in a Region
+Check to see if a service is available in a Region

 DynamoDbClient.serviceMetadata().regions().forEach(System.out::println);